quick-perf/quickperf-live/doc/database_diagnostics.md

 * [WARNING] You have reached your SQL executions threshold : 11 > 10
 ```

-### Missing binded parameters queries warning
+### Missing bind parameters in queries

-When passing parameters to queries, the generated query should not have the values but a generic binded parameter.
-This will allow the database to avoid parsing and executing the same query over and over again.
-QuickPerf-live can help you detect unbound parameters queries.
-All you need to do is to activate the following property  :
+The use of bind parameters in queries is generally a good practice for [security and performance reasons](https://github.com/quick-perf/doc/wiki/@DisableQueriesWithoutBindParameters).
+QuickPerf live can detect queries without bind parameters with the following property:

 :wrench: _.properties_ configuration example